fredericGette/wp81documentation/windows81DeveloperLicense/README.md

 # Explanations

-Visual Studio is first calling the function CheckDeveloperLicense of C:\Windows\SysWOW64\WSClient.dll
+Visual Studio calls the function CheckDeveloperLicense of C:\Windows\SysWOW64\WSClient.dll and then - in case of failure of the check - it calls the function AcquireDeveloperLicense of this same library to renew the "developer license".
 ![wsclientFunctions](wsclientFunctions.JPG)

 This is visible with windbg: